Jahfry/SteamOS/keyd.md

 These instructions are taken from [the keyd github README](https://github.com/rvaiya/keyd?tab=readme-ov-file#installation).
 I'm repeating them here with some tweaks (but go read that link to learn about keyd).

 * First, decide where you want to store the source code.
 I made a directory named '~home/Documents/source'.

-If you want the same, do the following.
-Otherwise adapt this command to your directory:
+  If you want the same directory, do the following.
+Otherwise adapt the command to your chosen directory:

   `mkdir ~home/Documents/source; cd ~home/Documents/source`

-* Now you should be able to clone, build and install 'keyd':
+* Now clone, build and install 'keyd':

 ```
 git clone https://github.com/rvaiya/keyd